Argyll and Bute Health and Social Care Budget Engagement

 Argyll & Bute HSCP is inviting residents, service users, carers, community groups, and partners to take part in our Budget Consultation online engagement events.

 These informal sessions will be facilitated by HSCP managers aiming to be relaxed, welcoming, and focused on listening.
-There is no presentation; you do not have to stay for the whole session
+You do not have to stay for the whole session

 What We’ll Be Discussing